WePesa/pizza-demo/docs/how-it-works.md

 ## Intro

 ###This app is intended to get you started using the bloc API, which is powered by a STRATO API.
 It demonstrates 3 main feature of the bloc api.

   * Key creation and management
   * Smart contract creation
   * Smart contract invocation

+####Application Structure
+This app wires an angular front-end to our node tool bloc for working with smart contracts.
+Some knowledge of angular is helpful for understanding the app but not required.

 ## Part I: Key Management